 ACF Recruitment Window

-The recruitment window for ACF posts in medicine runs from October to the end of March the following year.
-For exact dates please refer to Appendix 2a.
+The recruitment window for ACF posts in medicine can be found in Appendix 2a.
 The recruitment window for ACF posts in dentistry can be found in Appendix 2b.

 ACF Entry and Eligibility